pexip/os-python-bcrypt/README.rst

 .. image:: https://github.com/pyca/bcrypt/workflows/CI/badge.svg?branch=main
     :target: https://github.com/pyca/bcrypt/actions?query=workflow%3ACI+branch%3Amain

-Good password hashing for your software and your servers
+Acceptable password hashing for your software and your servers (but you should really use argon2id or scrypt)

 Installation